abhirupmjdr/CS6910_A1/README.md

 #### 1. Is this code platfrom independent?

 Yes, you can run it in your Mac, Windows, or linux machine.
-Also you can use it in google-colab or kaggle
+Also you can use it in google-colab or kaggle.

 #### 2. Do we need to download all `.py` files?